President Obama’s IRS Scandal: Seven Years & Counting

-- At this same time in early March 2012, dozens of tea party organizations contacted the ACLJ about intrusive information demands from the IRS implicating their First Amendment rights.
+- At this same time in early March 2012, dozens of Tea Party organizations contacted the ACLJ about intrusive information demands from the IRS implicating their First Amendment rights.
 The ACLJ immediately discovered that these questions – in their content, breadth, and vagueness – implicated the free speech rights of the affected Tea Party groups.
-Moreover, such intrusive membership requests also run afoul of NAACP v.
-Alabama and implicate their rights to freedom of association.
+Moreover, such intrusive membership requests also ran afoul of NAACP v.
+Alabama and implicated their rights to freedom of association.

 - Within the first weeks of March 2012, the ACLJ immediately began representing nearly 20 groups in their application processes with the IRS.

 - In March 2012, the IRS Commissioner testified before a House committee and denied that the IRS was targeting conservative organizations that had applied for tax-exempt status.